 What is your business?
 Meeting Achievements, Inc. Meeting Achievements is committed to providing top-quality support, resources, and education to medical institutions, businesses, entrepreneurs, and non-profits — and the individuals who give them life.

 When did you begin the business?
 The dream started in 2003.

 When did you join BWUN?
+Fall of 2015

 What is the most important thing you feel BWUN brings to you as a woman in business?
 It brings together like-minded women with similar goals.